abhirawat/kubernetes-basic/README.md

 ```
 Application code and all config along with instructions present in directory stateless-application.
 Using custom docker container pushed to namespace rawat/ in dockerhub.
+Added "interview.travix.com" entry in /etc/hosts to point to clusters external ip.
 ```